cockroachdb/docs/src/current/releases/index.md

 ## Release naming

-Cockroach Labs uses a three-component calendar versioning scheme to name [production releases](#production-releases) of CockroachDB.
-The format is `YY.R.PP`, where `YY` indicates the year, `R` indicates release with “1” for Spring and “2” for Fall, and `PP` indicates the patch release version.
-Example: Version 20.1.1 (abbreviated v20.1.1).
+Cockroach Labs uses a three-component calendar versioning scheme to name CockroachDB [releases](https://cockroachlabs.com/docs/releases/index#production-releases).
+The format is `YY.R.PP`, where `YY` indicates the year, `R` indicates the release (“1” or “2”, representing a typical biannual cycle), and `PP` indicates the patch release version.
+Example: Version 23.1.0 (abbreviated v23.1.0).
+Leading up to a new major version's initial GA (Generally Available) release, multiple testing builds are produced, moving from Alpha to Beta to Release Candidate.
+CockroachDB began using this versioning scheme with v19.1.

-{{site.data.alerts.callout_info}}
-This calendar versioning scheme began with v19.1.
-Prior releases use a different versioning scheme.
-{{site.data.alerts.end}}

-- A major release is produced twice a year indicating major enhancements to product functionality.
+A major release is typically produced twice a year indicating major enhancements to product functionality.
 A change in the `YY.R` component denotes a major release.

-- A patch (or maintenance) release is produced to roll out critical bug and security fixes.
+Patch releases are produced during the [support period]({% link releases/release-support-policy.md %}) for a major version to roll out critical bug and security fixes.
 A change in the `PP` component denotes a patch release.

+During development of a major version of CockroachDB, releases are produced according to the following patterns.
+Alpha, Beta, and Release Candidate releases are testing releases intended for testing and experimentation only, and are not qualified for production environments and not eligible for support or uptime SLA commitments.

+- Alpha releases are the earliest testing releases leading up to a major version's initial GA (generally available) release, and have `alpha` in the version name.
+Example: `v23.1.0-alpha.1`.
+- Beta releases are produced after the series of alpha releases leading up to a major version's initial GA release, and tend to be more stable and introduce fewer changes than alpha releases.
+They have `beta` in the version name.
+Example: `v23.1.0-beta.1`.
+- Release candidates are produced after the series of beta releases and are nearly identical to what will become the initial generally available (GA) release.
+Release candidates have `rc` in the version name.
+Example: `v23.1.0-rc.1`.
+- A major version's GA release is produced after the series of release candidates for a major version, and ends with `0`.
+Example: `v23.1.0`.
+GA releases are validated and suitable for production environments.
+- Patch (maintenance) releases are produced after a major version's GA release, and are numbered sequentially.
+Example: `v23.1.13`.